estansifer/factoriomods/ctg/README.md

  when the game is first begun matter, and there is no need to synchronize settings for multiplayer.
- * If you enable this mod and then load a save that did not originally have this mod enabled, the mod will print a warning message and then do nothing.
+ * If you enable this mod and then load a save that did not originally have this mod enabled, the mod will do nothing and no water will be generated any more.
+A warning will be printed.
  * It is hard to thoroughly test the accuracy of the many possible settings, especially for saving / loading, so please let me know if you encounter any bugs so I can fix them as quickly as possible.